-Just think, what if the show asked children questions about emotional intelligence, or about their attitudes and approaches to experiences and others?
+Well, what if the show asked children emotional intelligence questions or questions about their attitudes and approaches to experiences and others?

-What if the show's premise was, "Are you as curious as a fifth grader?"
+What if the show's premise was curiosity—"Are you as curious as a fifth grader?"

-So, I'll begin by simply sharing stories about my experiences with children and the things I'm learning and let this whole wonderment thing unfold.
+So, I'll begin by stepping into the shoes of a curious child and simply share stories about my experiences and the things I'm learning and let this whole wonderment thing unfold.

-IMAGE: Owen drew and gave "dog barking" to me.
-That colorful, quiet communication captivated me.
+IMAGE: Owen drew "dog barking."
+That imaginative, colorful, quiet communication captivated me.

-At his parent conference, the team teacher and I gave it to his parents.
-One of the greatest joys of my career is parent conferences in the Montessori schools I've worked because they are occasions where I get to tell a parent all the things I notice, appreciate, and love about their child.
-I use their child's work, observational stories, and noted kindnesses they've given as examples.
+At his parent conference, the team teacher and I gave the drawing to his parents.
+One of the greatest joys of my career is parent conferences in the Montessori schools I've worked because they are occasions where I get to tell parents all the things I notice, appreciate, and admire about their children.
+I show their child's writings, drawings, my observational stories—especially relational kindnesses, and jotted quotes of things I heard their child say.
 This idea is not novel.
-I know experientially and personally, that tenderness fosters openness and strength.
+I know personally that tenderness fosters openness and strength.